saurabh23-Eng/Solivagant1/experiment/experiment-name.md

-## Study of Frequency Shift Keying (FSK) Modulator and Demodulator.
+## To Study of Frequency Shift Keying (FSK) Modulator and Demodulator.